iamtheeel/MyoHID/README.md

 # MyoHID
-Myoelecric Contoll of a Human Interface Device
+Myoelectric Control of a Human Interface Device